Noman-Nom/PhotoshearAI_Frontend-updates/docs/all-features-backend.md

 - `/studio-calendar` → Studio calendar (active workspace only)

 ### Preconditions & Assumptions
-- User is authenticated.
 - Global calendar is accessible to admin roles in the UI (navigation entry is in the workspace hub tabs).
 - Studio calendar uses the active workspace selection.
-- **Assumption**: Backend will provide event data filtered by user permissions.

 ## 2. Core Data Models (Pydantic)